-NUMA (Non-Uniform Memory Access) is a feature that helps improve the speed of the processor without increasing the load on the processor bus.
-The processor can access the near parts of memory fast, while it may take longer to access the far parts.
+NUMA (Non-Uniform Memory Access) is a feature that helps improve the processor speed without increasing the load on the processor bus.
+The processor can fast access the near parts of memory, while it may take longer to access the far features.

 Each CPU has memory groups in a multiprocessor structure on Hyper-V Host.
 When a VM needs more space than the processor’s cache memory, it uses its local memory group.
 Accessing the local memory group is fast, but it may take longer for the other CPU on the motherboard to access the memory group.
 Therefore, NUMA technology prevents bottlenecks in accessing remote memory groups by adjusting the priority between CPU and RAM groups for better scalability and performance in the VM.

 All VMs running on Hyper-V Client or Host have NUMA topology.
-This feature is set automatically depending on the hardware of the host and the VM.
-When a VM needs more virtual memory or virtual CPU than a single NUMA node, it needs more NUMA groups.
+This feature is set automatically depending on the host’s hardware and the VM.
+When a VM needs more virtual memory or CPU than a single NUMA node, it needs more NUMA groups.

-The maximum number of processors supported by the host is automatically set in the NUMA Topology settings.
-However, the number of processors that the VM will use in the NUMA group can be changed up to a maximum of 64 CPUs.
-In the Maximum memory size field, the size that each NUMA group will use can be changed, and in the number of NUMA nodes per socket field, the NUMA groups that the host CPU will use can be increased.
-You can take a look at the whitepaper in this article to get the NUMA settings right on a physical server.
+The maximum number of processors the host supports is automatically set in the NUMA Topology settings.
+However, the number of processors the VM will use in the NUMA group can be changed to a maximum of 64 CPUs.
+In the Maximum memory size field, each NUMA group’s size can be changed.
+In the number of NUMA nodes per socket field, the NUMA groups that the host CPU will use can be increased.
+You can look at the whitepaper in this article to get the NUMA settings right on a physical server.

-By default, the Virtual NUMA fabric automatically discovers and configures the hardware topology.
+The Virtual NUMA fabric automatically discovers and configures the hardware topology by default.
 It may be better to use the NUMA settings as they are, but you will get more performance gains by changing these settings.
-If you have changed these settings and want to return to the default settings, you can reset the NUMA topology of the host computer with the Use Hardware Topology button.
+Suppose you have changed these settings and want to return to the default settings.
+In that case, you can reset the NUMA topology of the host computer with the Use Hardware Topology button.

 Step 8: SCSI Controller

-You can add or delete a new virtual CD, DVD, or HDD in the virtual machine in the SCSI controller settings.
-After selecting the type of driver you want to add to the VM, simply click the Add button and adjust its settings.
+In the SCSI controller settings, you can add or delete a new virtual CD, DVD, or HDD in the virtual machine.
+After selecting the type of driver you want to add to the VM, click the Add button and adjust its settings.

-If you want to add a physical disk instead of adding a new virtual disk to your virtual computer, you need to enable Physical Hard Disk in the window that opens after clicking the Add button and select the disk installed on your host from the list.
-If the HDD is not visible in the settings, you need to configure it offline in disk management.
+Suppose you want to add a physical disk instead of a new virtual disk to your virtual computer.
+In that case, you must enable Physical Hard Disk in the window that opens after clicking the Add button and select the disk installed on your host from the list.
+If the HDD is not visible in the settings, you must configure it offline in disk management.